 The Multi-Annual Roadmap (MAR) forms Section 8 of the SRIA.

-The EOSC Association periodically updates the MAR to devise a set of priority actions and outcomes, and EOSC-A is currently preparing the MAR for the 2025-27 period.
+The EOSC Association periodically updates the MAR to devise a set of priority actions and outcomes, The current MAR, as presented in SRIA 1.2, covers the 2025-2027.

 - European: denoting everything done at European level, be that projects financed through the Horizon Europe programme, activities of the EOSC Association, or work by research infrastructures and service organisations operating at a European level.